tosterius/tosterius/_notes/ml_pca.md

 1. Data normalization and centering
 2. Covariance matrix computation
 3. Computation of eigenvalues and eigenvectors
-4. Sorting them from largest to smallest and choosing comonents.
+4. Sorting them from largest to smallest and choosing components.
    Choose $k$ eigenvectors with the largest eigenvalues (dimension reduction).
 5. To compute Principal Components form a feature vector using the eigenvectors we chose to keep.
    Multiply the original data by the eigenvectors to re-orient data onto the new axes